jentery/routledgeCompanionMSDH/acronyms.md

 ELL: Electronic Literature Laboratory

-ELMPIC: Electronic Literature as a Model of Creativity and Innovation in Practice
+ELMCIP: Electronic Literature as a Model of Creativity and Innovation in Practice

 ELO: Electronic Literature Organization